carolynnharris/Hot-Spring-iGDGT-Profiles/README.md

 ### iGDGT_Profiles_by_pH.png
 Stacked barplot showing the relative abundance of iGDGTs 0 through 8.
 Each bar represents one hot spring.
 Springs are arranged in ascending pH.
 The X-axis indicated pH integer bins.

+### iGDGT_vs_pH_Regressions_by_moietie.png
+A figure showing the relative abundance of each iGDGT moietie vs. pH for all 9 iGDGT moieties.
+The r2 value and p-value of the regressions are displayed on the plot.
+If p < 0.05, the regression is shown as a solid, black line.
+If p <= 0.05, the regression is shown as a dashed, grey line.

 ## Note
 Ring Index (RI) was calculated as the weighted average number of GDGT rings in a sample based on the equation in Schouten et al., 2007.